Flockenberger/bdo-fish-waypoints/readme.md

 ## Usage
 1. Navigate to the `/Bookmark` directory where you will find the fishing waypoint files.
+2. Close Black Desert Online (BDO).
-2. Copy the `worldMapBookMark.data` file into your: `\Documents\Black Desert\UserCache\USERNAME`
+3. Copy the `worldMapBookMark.data` file into your: `\Documents\Black Desert\UserCache\USERNAME`
     - **Make sure to make a copy of your old `worldMapBookMark.data` if you still need it later!**
-3. Restart Black Desert Online (BDO) for the changes to take effect.
+4. Start Black Desert Online (BDO) for the changes to take effect.
-4. Optionally, use the `Preview.png` file to view:
+5. Optionally, use the `Preview.png` file to view:
     - **Green Points**: Exact in-game waypoints.
     - **Red Areas**: Entire areas where the fishing table is consistent.